Location: AD 125

 Location: O’Malley Center 101

 Email:firstname.lastname@example.org (coordinator: Dr. Alexandra Shaeffer)

-The Language Learning Center (LLC) is part of the Department of Classical and Modern Languages and Cultures.
+The Center for Global Languages and Cultures is part of the Department of Classical and Modern Languages and Cultures.
 It provides facilities and instructional materials designed to assist students in the study of foreign languages and cultures.
 Students can listen to CDs, view videocassettes and DVDs (coded for any region), and view over 30 channels of satellite TV (the LLC web site contains a list of channels and languages covered).
 The Center has 40 computers containing software that supports languages taught in the Department, including: Chinese, French, German, Classical Greek, Italian, Japanese, Latin, Russian, Slovak, and Spanish.
 The Center also houses a media library containing more than 140 music CDs and 700 videos (VHS and DVD) on topics relevant to the study of language and culture.